TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

 def newBMPwithPAL(x, y, bitdepth, rgbfactors):
 ```

-Create a in memory BMP with palette
+Create a new in memory BMP with palette
+based on rgbfactors and bitdepth

     Args:
         x       : width of bitmap